User Login

 Overview

-The module provides a practical understanding of the types of corruption that procurement practitioners face in practice during the course of procurement processes and to provide an understanding of the governance and structures that can be used to fight corruption.
+The module provides a practical understanding of the types of corruption that procurement practitioners face in practice during the course of procurement processes and to provide an understanding of the governance, structures and new technologies (like AI) that can be used to fight corruption.
+It also builds on insights from OECD and B20 discussions, where anti-corruption and innovation in procurement are key topics.
 Moreover, the course includes the relevant provisions from the EBRD that investigates and pursues sanctions related to prohibited practices.
-Finally, it focuses on public procurement datasets across the world, available quantitative red flagging approaches, and how to use them in investigations and policy design.
+Finally, it focuses on public procurement datasets across the world, available quantitative red flagging approaches, and how to use them – also through AI-Powered analytical tools - in investigations and policy design.

 Objectives of the Module